-MR BRADDOCK (Yerrabi) (5.07): On a personal note, I want to give a shout-out to my mother; not just because Sunday was Mother's Day-and I encourage anyone here who failed to call their mother, where applicable to please ensure that you do so!-but because today is also her birthday, and she turns 83 years of age today.
-I have so much to be thankful to her for; not just for raising four kids-and as you can imagine, in the 80s we just ran wild over the suburbs, and it would have been quite the challenge-but also for her continuing support.
-Even after she had managed to launch her kids-or, as she would put it, tip her kids off-she retrained, had a successful career as a family therapist, and did a lot of good work within the community.
+MR BRADDOCK (Yerrabi) (5.07): On a more personal note, I just want to give a shout-out to my mother-not just because Sunday was Mother's Day, and I encourage anyone here who failed to call their mother where applicable to please ensure that you do so!
+I do so because today is also her birthday, and she turns 83 years of age today.
+I have so much to be thankful to her for, not just in terms of her raising four kids-and as you can imagine, in the 80s, we just ran wild over the suburbs, and it would have been quite the challenge-but also in terms of her continuing support.
+Even after she had managed to launch or, as she would put it, "tipped" her kids off, she then went back, retrained and had a successful career as a family therapist and did a lot of good work within the community.

-As would a lot of politicians here, I know we rely a lot upon our mothers.
+As with a lot of politicians here, I know we rely a lot upon our mothers.
 Mine was pretty much the biggest volunteer I had last year.
 In terms of campaigning, she sorted and stuffed 8,500 envelopes.
 She stayed with my family for about three months to help take care of my children.
 I am extremely grateful for that.

-I also recognise that our parents tend to be pretty much 50 per cent of the viewership of Assembly on Demand, which is partly the reason I am leaving this speech as a gift on Assembly on Demand!
-That will be a surprise for her as she sorts through for my name and goes through all of my speeches.
+I also recognise that our parents tend to be pretty much 50 per cent of the viewership of Assembly on Demand here, which is partly the reason why I am leaving this speech as a gift on Assembly on Demand!
+That will be a surprise for her as she sorts through my name and goes through all of my speeches.
 Thank you very much, Mum.
 I appreciate everything you have done for me and I love you so much!
 Thank you, Mum.